Graduate Study in Creative Writing

 The thesis is generally undertaken after the student has completed most coursework.
 The first step is to find a supervising professor to act as the thesis director, and with that director to enlist a committee (three to four members, one of whom must be a Graduate Faculty member from a department other than English).
 The student then works with the director and committee to develop a prospectus, which must be approved in a prospectus meeting by the thesis committee.

-When the student is actually ready to begin devoting regular work to the thesis, thesis hours are taken as a course, a total of six semester hours, which may be taken in any combination over a period of four semesters.
+Creative writing students should begin working on their thesis during creative classes and workshops.
+During the final semester of course work, thesis hours are taken as a course, a total of three semester hours.
+Students who do not complete the thesis as planned can take additional thesis hours that will not count to the degree.
 Thesis credit ceases to be current after two years, and the student must be registered for at least one hour of credit during the semester in which the oral defense is conducted.

 Registration for Thesis Hours Credit

-- In order to register for thesis credit, students must first obtain authorization from their supervising faculty member, then the approval of the Graduate Coordinator and Department Chair by submitting Thesis Hours EH 599 Request Form.
+- If you were admitted prior to Fall 2016, enroll in three EH 599 thesis hours; otherwise enroll in a creative course; otherwise enroll in a creative course and plan to take thesis hours only the semester you graduate.
+In order to register for thesis credit, students must first obtain authorization from their supervising faculty member, then the approval of the Graduate Coordinator and Department Chair by submitting Thesis Hours EH 599 Request Form.
 Once approval is given, the student will receive an override to register for thesis hours in PAWS.

 - The English department also requires that the Thesis Committee Form be completed in order for any M.A. student to sign up for thesis hours.
 The form is available here.